SuperDotNet/superdotnet.github.io/content/posts/2018/Funding-Super.NET.md

 ### Option #4: Take Time to Study the Space

 This is sort of where I am at now.
 Even though I am essentially working off savings and full-time towards this endeavor, I am not strapped for cash at the moment.
 I have about a year to put together a proof-of-concept that explores my ideas and gauge market traction.
-Currently I am
+There's a lot to explore here.
+Cryptocurrency, blockchains, sidechains, oh my.

 ### Option #5: Create a Proof-of-Concept with Revenue Model